nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

 ![keycloak_edge_mode_proxy.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_edge_mode_proxy.png?raw=true)
 ### Other Reverse Proxy Modes
-* In Passthrough mode, HTTPS connections from clients are passed to keycloak directly without SSL termination at Reverse Proxy
+* In passthrough mode, HTTPS connections from clients are passed to keycloak directly without SSL termination at Reverse Proxy
-* In Reencypt mode, clients connect to Reverse Proxy via HTTPS and reverse proxy also connects to Keycloak via HTTPS.
+* In reencypt mode, clients connect to Reverse Proxy via HTTPS and reverse proxy also connects to Keycloak via HTTPS.
 Hence SSL certificates are needed to be configured in both Reverse Proxy and Keycloak

 ```bash
 # The file path to a server certificate or certificate chain in PEM format.